Martin-G-L/INTERNATIONAL-TRADEMARK-BUDGET-TOOL/.py and exe integrated/readme.md

 # 🛠 Trademark Budget Tool – Python Version

 This folder contains the **standalone Python (`.py`) version** of the **Trademark Budget Tool** developed by M-G-L International.
+It's a extension with adapted path to the colab version contained in the Repository.
+See Colab Inicial Version README.md for more details.

 ## 📌 Description